-Born the only son in a family of 7 siblings, Gualtier Luigi Moris inherited his family's beloved Poggetti Estate in the Tuscan Maremma just before the start of the Second World War.
-A visionary and eternal optimist, the marks he left on the estate are seen at most any turn.
-After having planted more than 3,600 cypress trees that line the roads of the property from the seeds of a "mother cypress", he left to his children and grandchildren the iconic cross that graces the landscape when viewed from the large terrace above.
-His sense of whimsy also drove him to plant a peculiar cluster of trees at the top of the largest hill on the Poggetti Estate, Avvoltore Hill.
-It's now the most identifiable hill in the area, and a natural landmark for everyone who passes.
-His drawing of Avvoltore Hill now serves as Morisfarms' secondary logo, found on the back label of most bottles of Morisfarms wine.
+Born in 1911, the only son in a family of seven siblings, Gualtier Luigi Moris inherited his beloved Poggetti Estate in the Tuscan Maremma just before the start of the Second World War.
+A visionary and eternal optimist, he left an indelible mark on the estate, which can still be seen today.
+After planting more than 3,600 cypress trees along the roads of the estate from the seeds of a "mother cypress", he gifted his children and grandchildren the iconic cross that adorns the landscape as seen from the grand terrace above.

 Gualtier's wish for his children and grandchildren was to maintain the Poggetti Estate as if it were a garden.
-Today, the enormous task of keeping in order these 420 hectares lies on the shoulders of cousins Giulio Parentini and Ranieri Moris and doing so serves as a direct homage to their grandfather's love for the land.
+Today, the enormous task of preserving these 420 hectares lies with his grandsons Giulio Parentini and Ranieri Moris, who continue to honor their grandfather’s deep love for the land.

 At a time when the Maremma was still the unknown outback on Tuscany’s coast, Francesco Moris was the first in the Moris family to understand the importance of creating a market and the opportunity for growth by conducting direct sales to the final customer.
 His intuition and determination drove him to open the first point of sales in the family's private cantina in the historic center of Massa Marittima.
 In 1976, Francesco completed the restoration of the Vecchia Cantina Moris, offering the townspeople of Massa Marittima a place to fill up their jugs full of wine, in the middle of town.
 Providing such a service alongside a quality product garnered pride and loyalty among the local market and laid the foundations for the growth of the family business to come.
 To this day, the Vecchia Cantina Moris remains the family's flagship wine shop where bottles and bulk wine sustain the local market and where tourists are enchanted by its medieval arches and suggestive grottos.